ryanfaerman/rya.nwitty.com/source/articles/2014-08-06-coral-springs-a-fractured-community.html.markdown

 There's a general lack of respect in the community.
 A perfect example is the division during prayer.
 The sanctuary is generally divided into two groups, classes really.

 The upper-class are in the front.
 They sit at tables, they usually are black hatters, and they generally wear the standard Chabad uniform.
 The lower-class sit at regular chairs in the back.
-They come from all walks of life, are at varying degrees of observance, and mostly do what they can.
+They come from all walks of life and are at varying degrees of observance.

 The tone at the shul is that if you don't keep the arbitrary standards of the front-dwellers, you're somehow a lesser Jew.

-There is a general lack of respect for the building and its facilities by the community as a whole and even less respect from the people that use it the most.
+There is a general lack of respect for the building and its facilities by the community as a whole.
+There is even less respect from the people that use it the most.

 Children push the adults out of the way for food, fill their entire plates, and then just throw it on the floor when they are done.
 Not every child does this, and not every kid is as bad -- but it's an example and not far from the norm.

 There's not really a single part of the building that hasn't received some attention from either my Dad or one of the few other community members that actually care about the building and its upkeep.

 We've patched walls that people have kicked, cabinet doors that kids ripped off the hinges, repainted walls after food stained them, replaced door hardware, and so much more.
-We've actually had to replace the same things multiple times, not because they wore out, but because the same kid thought it'd be fun to break again.
+We've had to replace the same things many times, not because they wore out, but because the same kid thought it'd be fun to break again.
 The parents are never held responsible.

-Even with all the work that had been done, the sanctuary still smells of mold and body odor.
-I think it has been absorbed into the drywall.
+Even with all the work, the sanctuary still smells of mold and body odor.
+I think it absorbed into the drywall.

 Along these lines, the mikvah is a disgrace.
 The water is not clean, everything smells like a terrible combination of mildew and bleach.
 There will be bugs, hair, and other things floating in the water.